Sbussiso/sourcebox-central-auth/README.md

 ## API Endpoints

-> he SourceBox Central Authentication API provides several RESTful endpoints for interacting with the platform.
+> The SourceBox Central Authentication API provides several RESTful endpoints for interacting with the platform.

 <br/>